hyperledger-labs/splice/cluster/README.md

 Available operations include:

-* `cncluster apply` - Apply the cluster configuration to the currently running CN cluster in GCE.
-(Accepts an optional argument that allows a specific set of images to be deployed by tag.
-Defaults to the current working directory's tag.
-Manifest is always deployed from working copy.)
+* `cncluster apply` - Apply the current working copy's manifest to a cluster.
+The presence of all images referenced by that manifest is confirmed prior to application of the manifst.
-  Note that this also checks for the existence of the correct docker images in the registry, which is safer but might take a few minutes.
+      * The tag for the images to be deployed can be overriden with an optional paramater.
+If this is specified, then the docker image presence check is also bypassed.
-  To skip this check, set env var `CNCLUSTER_SKIP_DOCKER_CHECK` to 1 (you can add `export CNCLUSTER_SKIP_DOCKER_CHECK=1` to `.envrc.private` to make this configuration persistent).
+      * To docker image check can also be bypassed by setting the `CNCLUSTER_SKIP_DOCKER_CHECK` environment variable to 1.
+This can also be added to `.envrc.private`.
 * `cncluster check` - Run a series of simple validity checks against the external API exposed by a cluster.
 * `cncluster create` - Create a new instance of the CN cluster in GCE,